cs480x-21c/02-DataVis-5Ways/README.md

 # 02-DataVis-5ways

-**NOTE: THE BELOW IS A SAMPLE ENTRY TO GET YOU STARTED ON YOUR README.
-YOU MAY DELETE THE ABOVE.**

 # Vis 1: D3.js

 D3 was fairly simple for me to use, however I was unable to get the background color and grid